HindTayeb/hindtayeb/README.md

 ### Hi there 👋

+I'm currently a web developer (more frontend) intern 🔭.
+I am improving myself in UI design, PHP, Laravel, and React.
+In my free time, I journal, read books, play video games and do life chores.

 <!--
 **HindTayeb/hindtayeb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.